jls42/leapmultix/README.en.md

 ## 📄 License

-This project is licensed under the AGPL v3.
+This project is licensed under the AGPL v3 license.
 See the `LICENSE` file for more details.

 ---